 These examples carry various levels of commitment, and show that there are ways to arrange for a decrease in rent (or free rent all together) for offering your services.
 If you work in IT, perhaps you can offer your computer expertise to a common area.
 If you live in a house-apartment, perhaps you can take over the lawn care for a discount.

 Another way you can lower your rent bill, even after you sign the lease?
 Find renters for the apartment complex.

 How many apartments have you lived in?
-Were you successful in lowering rent within your lease?
-Please share with the rest of us how you did it!
+Were you successful in negotiating rent to get it lowered?
+Please share with the rest of us how you did it in the comments below.

 Latest posts by Amanda L Grossman (see all)

 - 47 Seasonal Jobs in Alaska with Housing (Hiring for this Summer) - December 1, 2023

 - 5 Easy Make-Ahead Dessert Shooters (from Dollar Tree!) - November 20, 2023

 - How to Shop at Dollar Stores & Actually Save Money (Are Dollar Stores Worth It?) - November 13, 2023